-The school is designed on the lines of friendliness, harmony with culture, nature and people.
-The school is set between beautiful mountains which can be seen from the classrooms and the environment around is extremely lively with diverse spaces which allows children to explore and experience surprises making the school an interesting place.
-The design concentrates on the movement with the blocks interlocking with the rhythm, connected by a covered bridge corridor, appropriate and safe for children movement.
-The school accommodates practice rooms, skill rooms, theaters, 4-season swimming pools, indoor and outdoor stadiums, aquatic gardens, playgrounds etc., which contribute to children’s mental and physical advancements.
-The roof of the school has eco-roof insulation layers, rainwater gutters which help in watering plants in the school yard.
-Though the north- south direction of the school optimizes ventilation and natural lighting, the south side uses a sun-blocking layer on the main face and the west and northwest cover the sun and wind through balcony openings.
-The use of un- burnt bricks minimizes heat transfer as well as increases sound insulation and noise reduction.
+The school is designed on the lines of friendliness, harmony with culture, nature, and people.
+The school is set between beautiful mountains which can be seen from the classrooms and the environment around is extremely lively with diverse spaces that allow children to explore and experience surprises making the school an interesting place.
+The design of this educational building concentrates on the movement with the blocks interlocking with the rhythm, connected by a covered bridge corridor, appropriate and safe for children’s movement.
+The school accommodates practice rooms, skill rooms, theaters, 4-season swimming pools, indoor and outdoor stadiums, aquatic gardens, playgrounds, etc., which contribute to children’s mental and physical advancements.
+The roof of the school has eco-roof insulation layers, rainwater gutters that help in watering plants in the schoolyard.
+Though the north-south direction of the school optimizes ventilation and natural lighting, the south side uses a sun-blocking layer on the main face and the west and northwest cover the sun and wind through balcony openings.
+The use of un-burnt bricks minimizes heat transfer, as well as increases, sound insulation, and noise reduction.

 3. DH Triangle School

 The Triangle School builds a bond between people, place, and education.
 The structure explores new possibilities of educational architecture through the logical interpretation of such complexity and simplicity.
 The three sides of the building face different environments, a playground on the north, hills on the east, and an existing structure on the west which leads to different elevations opened, closed, and compromised.
 The open side of the north face is constructed with vertical louvers which provide both privacy and illumination.
 A concrete wall with a triangle-shaped window minimizes mutual interference, implying the geometry of internal space on the east side with the existing building.